caterpillardev/solana-pumpfun-sniper-bot/README.md

 # Pumpfun Sniper Bot | PumpSwap migration sniper | Bonkfun | letsbonkfun sniper bot
-This is a Go-based sniper bot for Solana's Pump.fun platform, bonkfun, letsbonkfun.
+This is a go sniper bot for pumpfun, bonkfun, letsbonkfun.
 It monitors the Solana blockchain using Geyser gRPC, detects new token mints on the Pump.fun program, and automatically buys tokens whose market cap exceeds a configurable threshold.
 ---

 ## Contact